Marker Making in Garment Industry

 • In this method, all patterns are in full dimension according to standard measurement.

-• Hard patterns are placed on paper or on fabric and then all patterns are marked by turning different direction to minimize the fabric usage.
+• Hard patterns are placed on paper or fabric and then all patterns are marked by turning them in different directions to minimize the fabric usage.

-• The tables on which the markers are placed, are arranged in such a way so that they do no tilt.
+• The tables on which the markers are placed are arranged in such a way that they do not tilt.

-• Vacuum system is arranged under the table for suction.
+• Vacuum system is arranged under the table for suctioning.

 Marker With Minimized Pattern

-• Full sized patterns are minimized 1/5 part by a panto graph, and the patterns are made up of hard paper or plastic sheet.
+• Full-size patterns are minimized to 1/5 parts using a pantograph, and the patterns are made up of hard paper or plastic sheets.

-• Marker is planned with small patterns piece.
+• Markers are planned with small patterned pieces.

-• After making, snaps are taken by camera.
+• After making it, snaps are taken with the camera.

-• Marker efficiency is measured by calculating marker area and pattern area.
+• Marker efficiency is measured by calculating the marker area and pattern area.

-• From more minimized marker, full size markers are made with more marker efficiency.
+• From the more minimized markers, full-size markers are made with more marker efficiency.

-• Sometimes, for panto graph's problem, full size markers give more efficiency.
+• Sometimes, for pantograph problems, full-size markers give more efficiency.

 Computerized Method

-• This is the best method of marker making and widely used.
+• This is the best method of marker making and is widely used.

-• In this method, every component of patterns is kept in the memory of the computer and Grade rule is also mentioned.
+• In this method, every component of the pattern is kept in the memory of the computer, and the grading rule is also mentioned.

 • Then the computer makes the marker by its pre-fashioned programming technique.

-• The information of patterns can be stored by
+• Information about the patterns can be stored by

 1. Digitizing system